Axion Mixing in the String Axiverse: Review of the type IIB string axiverse

 \subsubsection{One QCD axion plus multiple ALPs}

 In the previous two subsections, we introduced models containing one QCD axion plus one ALP and two ALPs, respectively.
 It is natural to extend this scenario to a model incorporating one QCD axion plus multiple ALPs.
 Here, we will provide only a brief overview of such an extension from ref.~\cite{Cicoli:2012sz}.
 In this case, we require extra local cycles intersecting with visible branes, without imposing additional D-term conditions.
 Given $n$ intersecting local cycles, of which $d$ are fixed by D-terms, this leaves $n-d$ moduli frozen by loop corrections.
 Consequently, this results in $n-d$ light axions with intermediate-scale decay constants.
 For our purposes, in the subsequent sections, we will consider scenarios where the QCD axion and multiple ALPs have comparable decay constants, specifically with $f\sim \mathcal{O}(10^{10})\, \rm GeV$.
-In addition, there exist several explicit and globally consistent CY models, which feature one QCD axion and a small number of ALPs \cite{Cicoli:2012vw, Cicoli:2013mpa, Cicoli:2013cha}.
+In addition, there exist several explicit and globally consistent CY models, which feature the QCD axion and a small number of light ALPs \cite{Cicoli:2012vw, Cicoli:2013mpa, Cicoli:2013cha}.
+Recently, an LVS axiverse model featuring the QCD axion and multiple ultra-light ALPs was proposed in ref.~\cite{Broeckel:2021dpz}, where the number of axions can reach $\mathcal{O}(100)$.
+This approach ensures the attainment of a perfect QCD axion decay constant at the TeV scale.
+In this model, the required hierarchies in axion masses and decay constants can be naturally realized; see ref.~\cite{Broeckel:2021dpz} for further details.